Tax consequences of a divorce/separation

 When filling out the first separate tax return, the problem is often that many points have not yet been settled between the newly separated or divorced spouses.
 Who has custody of the children?
 Who pays how much maintenance to whom?
 Who gets the joint house?
 If such questions are still unresolved, it is difficult to know who has to declare what in the tax return so that the spouses' tax returns do not contradict each other.
 In order to ensure that the correct information is provided from the outset, it is often advisable to ask the tax authorities for a deadline for submitting the tax return until the open questions have been clarified.
 If necessary, an initial compilation of the provisional statement of income and assets after the separation can be prepared for the provisional preparation of the tax bills and communicated to the tax authorities.

-In the case of tax rates, the question arises after separation or divorce as to who may indicate the beneficiary family tariff and who must tick the tariff for single persons.
-For spouses with children, it must also be clarified who can claim which deductions (child deduction, care deduction, etc.).
-In the Circular Letter No. 30 of the Federal Tax Administration [FTA] of 21 December 2010, the FTA clearly presented a wide variety of tariff models and deduction options for direct federal tax depending on the specific family situation.
-At cantonal level the cantons can determine their own tax practice.
-With a view to our example canton, the tariff structure and the possible deductions were made in the Lucerne Tax book.
-In the case of postmarital alimony, the following applies in principle: the spouse obligated to pay alimony can deduct the alimony contributions from the in-come, the dependent spouse must declare the alimony contributions as income.
-The same applies to ali-mony contributions for underage children.
-Alimony contributions for children over the age of 18 can no longer be deducted, but do not have to be declared by the children.
+With regard to tax rates, the question arises after separation or divorce as to who may declare the preferential family rate and who must tick the rate for single persons.
+For spouses with children, it must also be clarified who can claim which deductions (child deduction, childcare deduction, etc.).
+In Circular No. 30 of the Federal Tax Administration dated December 21, 2010, the FTA for direct federal tax clearly illustrated the various rate models and deduction options depending on the specific family situation.
+At cantonal level, the cantons can determine their own tax practices.
+With regard to our example canton, the rate structure and the possible deductions have been set out in the Lucerne tax book.
+In the case of post-marital maintenance, the following applies in principle: the spouse obliged to pay maintenance can deduct the maintenance contributions from income, while the spouse entitled to maintenance must declare the maintenance contributions as income.
+The same applies to maintenance contributions for minor children.
+Maintenance contributions for children aged 18 and over can no longer be deducted, but do not have to be taxed by the child.

 However, it is often the question of what is considered an alimony payment in the first place.
 For example, what if you still have a joint bank account to which one spouse pays his salary and from which the other spouse receives money?
 Is this also alimony?
 The transfer of the property or apartment can also constitute alimony.
 These points must be clarified quickly in the respective canton of residence and it is advisable to separate the joint bank accounts as soon as possible so that there are no inconsistencies in the spouses' lists of securities and assets.
 It is also recommended that all flows of money on joint accounts or between spouses are accurately recorded from the start of the separation and, if necessary, submitted to the tax au-thorities so that the qualification of alimony can be correctly communicated to the tax authorities right from the start.